 Nina is a frequent speaker on local government and land use issues, including at the Department of Local Affairs (DOLA) planning commissioners training, the Municipal Clerk’s Institute, Colorado Bar Association Government Counsel section CLE program, and the Colorado Municipal League (CML) conference.
 Nina was recipient of the 2020 MCAA Outstanding Deputy City Attorney Award.

-Vice Chair, Colorado Municipal League (CML), Attorney Section
+Chair, Colorado Municipal Vice Chair, Colorado Municipal League (CML), Attorney Section

-Vice Chair, Metro City Attorneys Association (MCAA)
+President, Metro City Attorneys Association (MCAA)

 Board Member, Colorado Bar Association, Government Counsel Section